 Something akin to the slow business movement, a minimalist business focuses on conscious choices that benefit the business and the people working in it.
 It’s uncomplicated, intentional and simple in the best sense of the word.

 The most powerful thing you can do with your business is to create something that’s 100% true to your vision.

 It’s incredibly easy to get caught up all the advice out there offered by online coaches.
 Many of which is about growth and increasing revenue to high levels at the expense of your time and attention.

 If instead, you were to craft an intentional business based on putting the value you bring to people’s lives first.
 You would then create something which not only sells itself but makes a real difference to the lives of your customers.

-- The devices you use
+- Devices you use

-- The software you pay for
+- Software you pay for

-- The systems you’ve implemented
+- Systems you’ve implemented

-- The number of products/services you offer
+- Number of products/services you offer

 How wonderful would it be to create a simple business?
 With minimal overheads, you only use the software and processes you absolutely need and help make your life easier.
 You spend your precious time on tasks which give you something in return.
 You’re clear on your audience, you know exactly how to serve them and create tools and resources they will use and love.